Jmena4/EventTrackerProject/README.md

 * Deletion of a Fuel Tracker Entry: Two different switch actions exist.
 Simply press the delete button next to any row to delete an entry.
 The Alternative methods is to type a specific Fuel Tracker entry id number into the Delete input field.

+For the aggregration the calculation of Estimated Mile / Gallons is integrated into the data table.

 ### Angular Front-end Integration- WEEk 3 weekend additions